 Peptide Fractionation: Peptides in complex samples are fractionated by reverse-phase chromatography on an Acquity BEH C18 column under basic pH conditions using a stand-alone UltiMate 3000 UHPLC systems (Thermo Scientific) prior to LC-MS/MS analysis under acidic pH conditions.

 Custom service.
 Often investigators will require some hybrid of the above approaches or completely distinct approaches.
 These can be customized based on the needs of the user.

-The Discovery Proteomics Service Line is housed at UAMS and operates the below equipment:
+The Discovery Proteomics Service Line operates the below equipment:

 Orbitrap Eclipse Mass Spectrometer